To find out which is the best backlink checker, I devised a real test.

 SEO Spyglass is a $124.75 one time fee for the first year.
 Then it’s only $4.17/month after that.

-The cost of ownership couldn’t be any further apart and that might be a defining point of deciding which is the best backlink checker for you.
+The cost of ownership couldn’t be any further apart and that might be a defining point of deciding which backlink checker is for you.

 Because after 12 months of owning Ahrefs, it would have cost you nearly $1,200 versus a cost of $124.75 to own SEO Spyglass.